 Prayer was vital to the whole ministry of L’Abri (and still is) this could be seen in Schaeffer in diverse ways whether in the business of L’Abri or the production of the films and books.

 As I watched Francis Schaeffer I was encouraged to follow the Lord and see that my faith was not something for the intellect alone but issued in a true spirituality.

 The last time I spoke with Dr Schaeffer was in 1982, although I had left L’Abri my wife and I visited Switzerland to visit with friends, by that time Dr Schaeffer was quite ill and was also busy so we decided not to bother him.
-However we visited some friends who lived in the basement of his house, we had not be there long when there was a knock at the door and Dr.Schaeffer came in.
-I will never forget his greeting he said”David and Judy I could not you be in my house without praying with you” We had a short conversation in which I asked him if I was correct in saying that you can not understand Francis Schaeffer if you don’t understand True Spirituality.
-He replied that this was correct and he wanted me to promise him that whenever I spoke of his work I would always mention this, I ave been aware of this promise ever since and i would ask any reader of this blog if you have not read that book please do so and you will then grasp some of the deep spiritual principles that made Dr Schaeffer’s ministry so effective
+However we visited some friends who lived in the basement of his house, we had not been there long when there was a knock at the door and Dr.Schaeffer came in.
+I will never forget his greeting he said”David and Judy I could not let you be in my house without praying with you” We had a short conversation in which I asked him if I was correct in saying that you can not understand Francis Schaeffer if you don’t understand True Spirituality.
+He replied that this was correct and he wanted me to promise him that whenever I spoke of his work I would always mention this, I have been aware of this promise ever since and I would ask any reader of this blog if you have not read that book please do so and you will then grasp some of the deep spiritual principles that made Dr Schaeffer’s ministry so effective